run2bizdocs/documentation/en-us/docs/4biz-helium/initial-settings/access-settings/user/register-groups.md

     ```*```Select only the permissions specific to the context of the action.

     - **Employees (System users):** members of the group.
-    - **E-mail:** email addresses that will receive notifications originating from a workflow.
+    - **E-mail:** email addresses that will receive notifications originating from a tracker.
 This option is very useful when it is necessary to make a person "informed" of the group's interactions without participating in the group.

 4. Define the necessary configurations;
 5. Click on "Save".